cal-weng/Terminus-docs/docs/developer/contribute/snowinning/concepts.md

 1. The Issuer registers their information on the DID Registry.
 2. The Holder submits a verification request to the Issuer, indicating the need for credential issuance.
 3. The Issuer issues a VC to the Holder, embedding a claim regarding her educational qualifications.
-4. The Holder securely stores this VC in TermiPass, ensuring its availability for future verification.
+4. The Holder securely stores this VC in LarePass, ensuring its availability for future verification.
 5. The Holder sends a Verifiable Presentation (VP) that encapsulates the VC to a Verifier, initiating the verification process.
 6. The Verifier checks the authenticity of the VC's and VP's signatures via the DID Registry, confirming the validity of the enclosed claim, thereby completing the verification.